 The police department can also help to obtain potential security footage around the scene as well as search for the car who hit yours.
 If there were any witnesses who got a license plate number, the police can use that information to find the at fault driver.

-4. Contact your insurance company.
+Step 4.
+Contact your insurance company.

 You probably want to get the damage to your car fixed, so the next step is to call your insurance company to get an estimate for the repairs.
 Your insurance company might have a mechanic they prefer to work with and have you go through to get the repairs done.
 Take your car there to get an estimate of the damages so your insurance company can cut you a check.

-5. Hire an auto accident attorney.
+Step 5.
+Hire a car accident attorney.

-Hiring a car accident lawyer like one from The May Firm can help ensure you get the compensation you deserve in a case where your parked car was hit.
-An attorney can also ensure that your insurance doesn't go up if you have to make a claim with your own insurance company.
+Hiring a California car accident lawyer like one from The May Firm can help ensure you get the compensation you deserve in a case where your parked car was hit.
+An attorney can also ensure that your insurance doesn’t go up if you have to make a claim with your own insurance company.

 If someone hits your parked car, it’s certainly an inconvenience, but it isn’t the end of the world.
 Follow the above steps to deal with the situation in a quick and stress-free manner, and contact The May Firm today.